kkom/code-review/README.md

 # Prerequisites

-The `installation_scripts` directory contains installation scripts for all command tools used in the workflow.
-Running the `./install_tools.bash` script will install them all.
+The `Makefile` contains installation scripts for all command tools used in the workflow.
+Run `make` in the repository root directory to install them.

 **Note:** The scripts were written for Mac OS.
-They also assume that you are using the `brew` package manager, which gets installed by the main install script if it's originally missing.
+They also assume that you are using the `brew` package manager, which gets installed if it's originally missing.

 # Workflow